mugeesh/design-pattern-examples/README.md

 ## Bridge Design Pattern
 Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
-**Example** like in the code, DVD & TVRemote have same remote with different function.
+**Example** like in the code, DVD Player & TVRemote have same remote with different function.
 <li>Decouple an abstraction from its implementation so that the two can vary independently</li>
 <li>The bridge pattern is very poorly explained</li>
 <b>Advantrage<b>